-The pandemic has had a huge impact on the people of India and, of course, on our projects.
-Since April 2020, schools have been closed all over the country.
-This also affects the Montessori Preschool in Perumalmalai and the PEARL Playschool in Paramakudi.
-Only since September 2021 a slow opening of the educational institutions begins, but for the time being only for the upper grades.
-Our schools remain closed.
+The pandemic had an enormous impact on the people in India and, of course, on our projects.
+Since April 2020, schools were closed throughout the country.
+This also affected the Montessori preschool in Perumalmalai and the PEARL Playschool in Paramakudi.
+It is only since September 2021 that a slow opening of educational institutions has begun, but for the time being only for the upper grades.

-In these times of greatest need, the work of our projects was and is made very difficult by government requirements.
-Only with a lot of fantasy and sometimes in a indirect way, the affected people could be helped.
-In many cases, food and, in winter, warm blankets are distributed.
-As a substitute for the school meals that were cancelled, a daily lunch is prepared and distributed for a limited number of children and old people.
-As far as possible, lessons are offered to the children outside of school and three vaccination events have been held at PEARL in cooperation with the community.
-All this is just a drop in the ocean, but so necessary to keep the contact going.
-Of course, staff salaries had to continue to be paid, because what would we do without them when the schools reopen.
+In these times of greatest need, the work of our projects was and still is made very difficult by government requirements.
+Only with a lot of imagination and partly in a roundabout way the affected people could be helped.
+In many cases food and in winter warm blankets are distributed.
+As a substitute for the cancelled school meals, a daily lunch is prepared and distributed for a limited number of children and elderly people.
+As far as possible, lessons are offered to the children outside of school and three vaccination campaigns have been carried out at PEARL in cooperation with the community.
+All this is just a drop in the bucket, but so necessary to keep the contact going.

 The consequences of this difficult time are not yet foreseeable, but there will be a lot of work for our projects.
 We are very grateful to our donors for not abandoning us and our projects.